MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-You can bring in data to Customer Insights by using the 20+ out-of-the-box connectors that we make available for sources such as Customer Engagement, SQL Azure, and Blob store.
+You can bring in data to Customer Insights by using the 20+ out-of-the-box connectors that we make available for sources such as Dynamics 365, SQL Azure, and Blob store.
 Even if you don’t find a suitable out-of-the-box connector for your source, you can always export the data from your source as a CSV file and import to Customer Insights using our CSV connector.
 To import data to Customer Insights, you need to create a data source in the **Data Sources** page.
 It’s recommended to have multiple data sources as it will allow you to have different refresh schedules and credentials for each of your data sources.

 ## Bring your data into Customer Insights